emontenegro410/cs2-lab11-hashtable-java/src/main/java/Answers.md

 ### Starting with "Paraguay"
 - The results are different because Bolivia only has one edge.
-So when using Paraguay starts and `DepthFirstIterator` is used it will go Brazil second vs. Bolivia.
+So when using Paraguay starts and `DepthFirstIterator` is used it will go Brazil second vs. Bolivia. <br>
 | `BreadthFirstIterator`| `DepthFirstIterator` |
 | -------- | -------    |
 | Paraguay | Paraguay   |